mildsunrise/asahi-linux-docs/docs/hw/soc/spmi.md

 The general structure of a command word is as follows:

  - [Bits 0..7] **OPCODE**: 8-bit SPMI command opcode.
-Note that this isn't always the exact opcode that will be sent through the bus, sometimes it just identifies the general command type (e.g. write zero register, read register), see SPMI commands below
+Note that this isn't always the exact opcode that will be sent through the bus, sometimes it just identifies the general command type (e.g. register 0 write, read register), see SPMI commands below
  - [Bits 8..11] **SLAVE_ID**: 4-bit slave address
  - [Bit 15] **NOTIFY**: If set, the NOTIFY interrupt line is asserted when this command completes (see interrupts below)
  - [Bits 16..31] **PARAM**: 16-bit space for extra opcode-dependent parameters that aren't carried in the data bytes